-Managing Director Ian Bamborough said: "Results indicate the potential for a significant amount of gold in a relatively small portion of the deposit.
-The implications for both the planned pilot heap leaching operation and the bigger project are quite positive.
-We look forward to updating our plans for the bulk sample pit with this new drilling information and to receiving and reporting on the next batch of assays from the drilling completed to date.
-Geological learnings from this more detailed look at the asset are being applied to the greater Apollo Hill deposit to help guide our ongoing exploration and resource development activities."
+Managing Director Ian Bamborough said: "Results confirm the potential for a significant amount of gold in a relatively small portion of the deposit.
+The high confidence data has provided an excellent foundation from which to move forward with the design of Saturn's planned pilot heap leach operation.
+Geological learnings from this more detailed look at the asset have been invaluable and are being applied to the greater Apollo Hill deposit to help guide our ongoing exploration and resource development activities."